LevyUp/front-end-challenge/README.md

 I used css modules to scope css to components.
 I found this to be sufficient for this application and did not feel the need to opt into a specific methodology such as Atomic CSS, BEM, SMACSS, etc.

+For unit testing I went with jest and react-testing-library.
+Jest is very fast and all around just a nice framework.
+I like react testing library because it makes it really easy to write good unit tests that don't need to know about the implementation details of my components.
+Also it's easier to write unit tests that more closely resemble how a user actually interfaces with your components.

 ### Functionality

 I assumed that talent paths would remain linear for the forseeable future.